gwendalminguy/holbertonschool-printf/README.md

 ==27531== Using Valgrind-3.22.0 and LibVEX; rerun with -h for copyright info ==27531== Command: ./a.out
 ==27531==
-This project was brought to you by Sofian & Gwendal!
+This C project was brought to you by Sofian & Gwendal in early 2025!
-The name Hugo starts with a H and is 4 letters long.
 ==27531==
 ==27531== HEAP SUMMARY:
 ==27531==     in use at exit: 0 bytes in 0 blocks